shadtek/CourtOfTheElvenFae/README.md

 and delpoyed using this repo: https://github.com/shadtek/deployment-digitalocean

 Stuff I want to do:
 1. Let the admin toggle the call to action button on the home page.
+It can be done as a ui-view like the court.